9 Reasons Why Plant Leaves Turn Yellow

 The soil becomes even more compacted every time the plant is watered.

-A similar problem of the potted plants is that these sometimes don’t have enough room to grow and their roots become too crowded and compacted.
+A similar problem with potted plants is that these sometimes don’t have enough room to grow and their roots become too crowded and squeezed.

 9. Plant aging

 The yellowing of plant leaves is not always caused by a disease, nutrient imbalance or the lack of sunlight.
 Sometimes, the leaves turn yellow just because the plant has reached its full maturity.

 Just as humans grow old, plants do age as well.
 The aging process in plants is known as senescence.

 Many plants, especially the ones we grow in our gardens are seasonal plants, which means they will only last for one season.

 There are also many perennial plants and trees with a long lifespan.
 For instance, the oldest recorded living tree in the US is believed to be over 5000 years old.

 Some houseplants can also thrive for many years if they have the proper conditions.